edm00se/awesome-board-games/readme.md

 ### [Pandemic](https://wikipedia.org/wiki/Pandemic_(board_game))

 > Can you save humanity in this cooperative game where deadly viruses are spreading across the globe?
-Together, you will treat diseases, share knowledge, and fly all over the world to prevent outbreaks and slow down the epidemic.
+Together, you will treat diseases, share knowledge and fly all over the world to prevent outbreaks and slow down the epidemic.

 ![Pandemic game image](https://cf.geekdo-images.com/cTrAWasNHyKMcNs8Zrv5O7sKS6M=/fit-in/246x300/pic1534148.jpg)